 - Without provocation or warning, your child will have an emotional meltdown of epic proportions.
 Why is your 7 year old so emotional?
 Why?

 - They become extremely aware of their looks and physical appearance, but are not able to process the outcome of this, and so just appear weird.

 - A sudden urge to be independent and ‘grown up’, but they aren’t quite there yet.
 Cue more big emotions for your 7-year-old.

-It’s tough for parents too!
+The emotional 7-year-olds are tough for parents too!

 I didn’t dismiss this information.
-Instead I filed it away in the recesses of my mom brain.
+Instead, I filed it away in the recesses of my mom brain.
 It wasn’t relevant to me at the time, but I am long past the stage of dismissing advice from those I trust who have been there and done it already.
 Motherhood has effectively broken down any ignorant arrogance I may once have had, and I now realise that I don’t know everything, and I haven’t been there and done it all yet.
-In this situation it was important for me to take on board the advice of three very different moms.
+In this situation, it was important for me to take on board the advice of three very different moms.

 Roll forward … and I’m right there, in the thick of it!

-Living with my 7 year old daughter is exactly what I imagine living with a ticking time bomb is like.
-She’s never been an easy child, but without going on again about the struggles of parenting a strong willed child, let me just say that this is different.
+Living with my 7-year-old daughter is exactly what I imagine living with a ticking time bomb is like.
+She’s never been an easy child, but without going on again about the struggles of parenting a strong-willed child, let me just say that this is different.

 For years her sensory processing issues have resulted in major drama and raging screaming matches between her and I. [No, I’m not a perfect parent.]
 I thought I was used to it.
 These were mostly related to clothing: she would rather freeze to death than wear layers of appropriate clothing. *Give me strength*